Solid State Drive (SSD):

 Architecture of SSD:

 SSD stands for solid-state drive.
 The hard drive is a slow device, but SSD has faster access time than HDD.
-SSD made of nonvolatile NAND flash memory.
+SSD is made of nonvolatile NAND flash memory.
+It takes the raw data stored in the NAND flash and makes it look and act like a hard disk drive.
+It contains the microcontroller, buffer, error correction, and flash interface modules.
+The figure of the Architecture of SSD given below.